Australian Museum

+Apart from permanent displays in its galleries, permanent and temporary exhibitions, the museum also undertakes research and is involved in community programs.
+Since 1973 it has operated the Lizard Island Research Station on the Great Barrier Reef, studying the ecology of coral reefs and the effects of climate change.
+The Australian Museum Research Institute (AMRI), established in 2013, is the central hub for its researchers in Sydney.
+As of 2024 the CEO and executive director is Kim McKay AO, who was the first woman to be appointed to the position in 2014.

+History

 Establishment

 The establishment of a museum had first been planned in 1821 by the Philosophical Society of Australasia, and although specimens were collected, the Society folded in 1822.
 An entomologist and fellow of the Linnean Society of London, Alexander Macleay, arrived in 1826.
 After being appointed New South Wales Colonial Secretary, he began lobbying for a museum.